nopnop2002/esp-idf-ssd1306/MouseMoveDemo/README.md

 # Transfer failed error
 For some reason, the following error may occur in rare cases.
 This error occurs inside the usb_host_hid component.
-There is a possibility that this is a component bug, but the cause is unknown.
+It is unclear whether it is a component bug or an effect of electrical noise.
 It may come back to life if you unplugging the mouse and plugging it again.
 If you know the cause, please let us know.
 ```